What’s ETIAS?

 If you’re travelling on a Republic of Ireland passport – nothing changes for you.

-If you’re travelling on a UK passport or other non-EU/non Schengen country passport that are visa exempt - The European Travel Information and Authorisation System or ETIAS is planned to be introduced sometime in 2025 – the date isn’t yet confirmed.
+If you’re travelling on a UK passport or other non-EU/non Schengen country passport that are visa exempt - The European Travel Information and Authorisation System or ETIAS is planned to be introduced in the last quarter of 2026.
 This will be a bit like an ESTA that you’d apply for when travelling to the USA.
 It’s not a visa, but if you’re visiting an EU or Schengen zone country for a short stay*, you’ll need to register your details before you travel via a quick and easy online form – it’ll cost just €7 and will be valid for three years.
-The form isn’t yet available, so if you’re travelling after April 2025, check the EU ETIAS website closer to your departure date.
+The form is currently unavailable, so there's no need to contact us or take any action at this time.
+If you're traveling after September 2026, please check the EU ETIAS website closer to your departure date.

 *A short stay is classed as no more than 90 days in a 180-day period.